12/15/2025

 Opportunities for academic discussion to develop verbal English skills

-District administrators can still access other federal funding sources to help Emergent Bilinguals build literacy and language skills.
-Title III funds, for example, are currently available to districts (through annual state distributions) through the U.S. Department of Education (USDOE).
-Funds support mostly local programs that assist students in acquiring English language proficiency and meeting academic achievement standards.
+District administrators can access federal funding sources to help multilingual learners build literacy and language skills.
+For example, Title III funds are currently available to districts through annual state distributions via the U.S. Department of Education (DOE).
+Funds mostly support local programs that assist students in acquiring English language proficiency and meeting academic achievement standards.

 How Do District Leaders Access Title III Funding?

-According to USDOE policy, states may only reserve up to 5% of the total state grant for state activities; states must distribute 95% of Title III funds for districts.
+According to DOE policy, states may only reserve up to 5% of the total state grant for state activities.
+States must distribute 95% of Title III funds to districts.

-States give districts enough time to spend Title III funds in a thoughtful and meaningful way during the school year for which the funds are intended to be used.
-(In some cases, states may reallocate funds made to districts.)
+States must give districts enough time to spend Title III funds in a thoughtful and meaningful way during the school year for which the funds are intended to be used.
+In some cases, states may reallocate funds given to districts.

-District leaders must also meet specific criteria and demonstrate how their plans align with Title III requirements in their applications, which typically include how they plan to spend Title III funds to support students and families.
+District leaders must also meet specific criteria and demonstrate how their plans align with Title III requirements in their applications, including how they plan to spend Title III funds to support students and families.

-Generally speaking, Title III funds must support supplementary services as part of a language instruction program for Emergent Bilinguals in these ways:
+Generally speaking, Title III funds must support supplementary services as part of a language instruction program for multilingual learners that:

-Increase the English language proficiency of Emergent Bilinguals by providing effective language instruction programs
+Increases the English language proficiency of multilingual learners by providing effective language instruction programs

-Provide effective professional development to classroom teachers, principals, and other school leaders, administrators, and other school or community-based organizational personnel
+Provides effective professional development to classroom teachers, principals, as well as other school leaders, administrators, and school or community-based organizational personnel

 Title III funds cannot be used to satisfy core educational requirements that all students are entitled to receive under local, state, or federal law.
-For example, Title III funds wouldn’t be used to make an initial assessment of English language proficiency, if a student’s home survey indicated they were an Emergent Bilingual student.
+For example, if a home survey indicates a student is multilingual, Title III funds couldn’t be used for an initial assessment of English language proficiency.

 What Should District Leaders Consider When Creating and Implementing Title III Strategies?

-When considering how to best use your Title III funds, it’s important to take a strategic approach to most effectively meet the needs of Emergent Bilinguals.
-Here are some key questions to answer when looking at supplementary programs, tools, and professional development support:
+When considering how best to use Title III funds, it’s important to take a strategic approach to effectively meet multilingual learners' needs.
+Here are some key questions to answer when considering supplementary programs, tools, and professional development support:

 Alignment With Title III Goals

-Does the tool provide real-time insights into a student’s English language acquisition?
+Do the tools provide real-time insights into a student’s English language acquisition?

-Does the program or tool adapt to meet student proficiency levels and learning paces?
+Do the programs or tools adapt to meet student proficiency levels and learning paces?

-Do programs or tools offer multilingual resources to support family engagement and community involvement?
+Do the programs or tools offer multilingual resources to support family engagement and community involvement?

-Do tools and programs encourage native language use as a bridge to English proficiency?
+Do the programs or tools encourage native language use as a bridge to English proficiency?

 Accessibility

-Do programs provide scaffolded language supports, including speech recognition?
+Do the programs provide scaffolded language supports, including speech recognition?

-Do tools include text-to-speech, visual aids, or interactive features?
+Do the tools include text-to-speech, visual aids, or interactive features?

-Do programs work on various devices to support school and home use?
+Do the programs work on various devices to support school and home use?

 Teacher Support and Professional Development

-Do programs include self-paced teacher training, live webinars, and implementation coaching?
+Do the programs include self-paced teacher training, live webinars, and implementation coaching?

-Do professional development tools include printable lesson plans, writing prompts, and/or discussion guides for teachers?
+Do the professional development tools include printable lesson plans, writing prompts, and/or discussion guides for teachers?

 Compliance, Scalability, and Cost-Effectiveness

-Do practices ensure compliance with federal and state English Language proficiency requirements?
+Do the practices ensure compliance with federal and state English language proficiency requirements?

-Do programs support small-group or whole-class instruction, and can they be scaled for districtwide implementation?
+Do the programs support small-group or whole-class instruction, and can they be scaled for districtwide implementation?

-By answering these questions, you can narrow down the solutions you consider to support Title III activities.
+By answering these questions, district administrators can narrow down the solutions to consider for supporting Title III activities.

 Title III Reporting Requirements

-Administrators who receive Title III funds must also report to their state each year how funds helped Emergent Bilingual students progress academically.
-Title I already requires state leaders and LEAs to report on Emergent Bilinguals’ progress in achieving English language proficiency, attainment of English language proficiency, academic achievement, and high school graduation rates.
+Title I already requires state leaders and LEAs to report on multilingual learner progress in achieving English language proficiency, attainment of English language proficiency, academic achievement, and high school graduation rates.
 Under Title III, state and district leaders must satisfy additional reporting requirements.
-For example, here’s what district administrators must report to their state leaders:
+For example, district administrators must report the following to their state leaders:

 Title III programs and activities

-Number and percentage of Emergent Bilinguals making progress toward English language proficiency
+Number and percentage of multilingual learners making progress toward English language proficiency

-Number and percentage of Emergent Bilinguals who attain proficiency and exit LIEPs
+Number and percentage of multilingual learners who attain proficiency and exit LIEPs

-Number and percentage of former Emergent Bilinguals who meet academic content standards (for four years)
+Number and percentage of former multilingual learners who meet academic content standards (for four years)

-Number and percentage of Emergent Bilinguals who have not exited LIEPs after five years as an English Learner
+Number and percentage of multilingual learners who have not exited LIEPs after five years as an English Learner

 Any other information required by the state

-Picking the right tool and remaining in compliance with Title III may seem daunting, but there are solutions built to meet students’ needs and give your district the data it needs to show literacy progress.
+Picking the right tool and remaining compliant with Title III may seem daunting, but there are solutions to meet students’ needs and provide districts with the data they need to show literacy progress.

-How Lexia Supports Emergent Bilinguals Under Title III
+How Lexia Supports Multilingual Learners Under Title III

-Lexia’s suite of programs—Lexia English Language Development™, Lexia® Core5® Reading, and Lexia® PowerUp Literacy®—can help your educators provide comprehensive support for Emergent Bilinguals while aligning with Title III requirements.
-Here’s how each solution supports English language acquisition and development.
+Lexia’s suite of programs—Lexia English Language Development™, Lexia® Core5® Reading, and Lexia® PowerUp Literacy®—can help educators provide comprehensive support for multilingual learners while aligning with Title III requirements.
+Here’s how each solution supports English language acquisition and development:

 Lexia English Language Development

-Lexia English is an Adaptive Blended Learning program that supports Emergent Bilingual students’ English language acquisition through academic conversations.
+Lexia English is an Adaptive Blended Learning program that supports bilingual learners’ English language acquisition through academic conversations.
 The program integrates speaking, listening, and grammar in the subjects of math, science, social studies, general knowledge, and biographies.

-During the 2023–2024 school year, Lexia English was used by 162,100 students and 77,600 educators at 7,400 schools.
-With 4.3 million conversations practiced in the program last year, Lexia English helped thousands of students across the country improve their English language proficiency.
+During the 2024–2025 school year, more than 163,000 students and 80,000 educators in 7,100 schools used Lexia English.
+With 59% of instructional time spent in active conversations in the program last year, Lexia English has helped thousands of students across the country improve their English language proficiency.

 Title III Requirement | Lexia English Alignment |